By blending loans with grants to bridge the finance gap between what social investors can offer and what charities and social enterprises need

 Grant C. to be provided as a grant to the charity or social enterprise alongside the loan (as long as at least 50% of the total funding is loan), or can be used with a certain degree of flexibility to support the development of risk finance products within the parameters of the Growth Fund.
 This tranche is optional.

-The Growth Fund is currently open for applications from social investors until the funds are dispersed.
-This is anticipated to occur in early 2018.
+The Growth Fund will be open for applications from social investors until the funds are dispersed.
+This is anticipated to occur during the first half of 2018, as we have already committed the majority of Growth Fund funds.

 Having received the funds, social investors are able to make loans over a period of 3-5 years, with repayment periods of a further 3-5 years.